About the Black Dog Institute

-We aim to improve the lives of people affected by mental illness through the rapid translation of high quality research into improved clinical treatments, increased accessibility to mental health services and delivery of long-term public health solutions.
+The Black Dog Institute was founded in 2002 and aims to improve the lives of people affected by mental illness through the rapid translation of high-quality research into improved clinical treatments, increased accessibility to mental health services and delivery of long-term public health solutions.

-We work directly in all parts of the community as well as guiding the development of new and improved policy.
+The Black Dog Institute works directly in all parts of the community as well as guiding the development of new and improved policy.

 The Black Dog Institute place focus on those with specific mental health needs like young people, First Nations people, and high-risk workforces such as health professionals and emergency workers.

 The Black Dog Institute’s primary areas of mental health research and treatment includes depression, bipolar disorder, post-traumatic stress disorder (PTSD), anxiety, suicide prevention, e-mental health, and positive psychology and wellbeing.

 The Black Dog Institute also provides mental health training to General Practitioners and other health care workers, featuring webinars, podcasts, and a Community of Practice, where health professionals can share digital mental health resources.